Contraz/demosys-py/docs/source/quickstart.rst

     pip install demosys-py

-The package will add a new command ``demosys-admin`` we will now use to create a project.
+The package will add a new command ``demosys-admin`` we use to create a project.

 .. code-block:: shell